altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 ```
 Modify these so they respond to your widgets.
 Test your app is working.
 5. You might notice that on first loading, the chart plots the same data on each axis, producing just a `x=y` straight line.
 Fix this by adding the parameter `index=1` to the end of your `y_data_widget` parameters.
 It will select index 1 (the _2nd_!) item from the list `column_names` as what to use on first loading.

-y_log =
-1. year slider
-2. radio buttons
 {{< /admonition >}}

 {{< admonition type="warning" title="Exercise 3b solution" open=false >}}
-Your whole script should look similar to this:
+At this point, your whole script should look similar to this:
 ```Python
 import streamlit as st
 import pandas as pd